julianmfx/julianmfx/README.md

 ---

-Sometimes a runner, sometimes an Analyst.
+Sometimes a Runner, sometimes an Data Analyst.

-Sometimes a diver, sometimes a Data Scientist.
+Sometimes a Diver, sometimes a Data Scientist.

-Sometimes a dancer, sometimes an ML Engineer.
+Sometimes a Dancer, sometimes an ML Engineer.

-Sometimes a storyteller, sometimes an AI Engineer.
+Sometimes a Storyteller, sometimes an AI Engineer.

 Sometimes I win, sometimes I learn.